“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 “And the Lord spoke to Moses saying, ‘Speak to the children of Israel and say to them: When you come into the land which I give to you and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
 He shall wave the sheaf before the Lord to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.’”
 Leviticus 23:9-11

 The firstfruits were the first portion of the harvest.
-It’s meant to be an offering of thanks to God.
-Since not many of us today are farmers, we often refer to our firstfruits as the tithe.
+It is meant to be an offering of thanks to God.
+Today, we refer to our firstfruits as the tithe.
 We go to work all week, and, when we receive our paychecks, we give the first ten percent to our church.
-Our offering is our firstfruit, an offering of thanks for God providing us with money to pay for what we need.
+Our offering is our firstfruit, an offering of thanks to God for providing us with the money we need.

 Another firstfruit is Jesus.
-On the day He was resurrected (which most of us call Easter), He became the firstfruit offering on our behalf to the Father.
+On the day He was resurrected (Easter), He became the firstfruit offering on our behalf to the Father.
 In other words, He became the tithe for us in response to His redemptive work on the cross and His victory over death.

 The Bible refers to Jesus as the firstborn from the dead.
 Those who obey Christ and believe in Him will also be alive with Him after death, but Jesus was the first.